farooqkz/farooqkz.github.io/content/computer/i-have-been-looking-for-a-mobile-linux-device.md

 It seemed really cool and it was only 100 bucks!

 But after talking about it with folks in BananaHackers chatroom(in offtopic room), someone suggested that I don't buy anything from them as they are known to ship damaged devices.
+Also people from "Rust offtopic" on Matrix told me the device is too slow.

 ## Third try: DIY laptop with a (Raspberry) Pi

 This could be so complicated.
 But I could 3D print a case for a Pi, preferably a NanoPi with Armbian support and an HDMI port.
 After some search I've found a project on thingiverse.
-It would be both a cool and fun project and a small portable Linux device.
-I saved this idea in my mind for future.
+It would be both a cool and fun project and a small portable Linux device. **But people said it won't be as good as I am thinking it will be**

 ## Fourth try: postmarketOS